Eyeglasses Stores are for Suckers (reader's tip)

 Tired of paying outrageous prices for your glasses?
 Our reader Kris Wolff gave us a great tip on Glassy Eyes, a blog about one man's quest to find reasonably priced designer eyewear.

-Do these deals actually work?
+Do these deal sites actually work?
 Are you going to go blind wearing this stuff?
 Our reader Kris was able to find $26 glasses that could've easily cost her $400:

 How much? $25.99.